maarten-pennings/TFLcam/mindstorms/README.md

 In other words, I can plug in the TFLcam sensor in the Mindstorms hub, and then program the Mindstorms robot to start to the sensor, read the classification strings, and act upon that.
-My robot consists of a hand that mimics the hand in front of the camera.
+This project's robot consists of a hand that mimics the hand in front of the camera.

 ## Wiring
 In the above diagram, the wiring looks simple.